usherlabs/usher-referrals-docs/README.md

 # 📖 Welcome to Usher Documentation repository

-This is the home of Usher docs!
-Here, we aim to help our users make the best of it, so they may {what usher will help users achieve}.
+Welcome to the Usher documentation repository!
+Here, our goal is to help our users unleash the full potential of Usher, allowing them to effectively manage and grow their partner networks, streamline referral programs, and seamlessly integrate Usher into their Web2 and Web3 projects.

-{some link to usher original repository, explaining what you'll find there and not here}
+For more information about the Usher project, its source code, and technical details, please visit the **[Usher Organization Profile](https://github.com/usherlabs)**.
+You will find the Usher Core, Usher.js, and Usher Programs components repositories, along with instructions on how to set up and deploy your instance of Usher.

-This website is built using [Docusaurus 2](https://docusaurus.io/), a static website generator.
+This website is built using **[Docusaurus 2](https://docusaurus.io/)**, a modern static website generator designed to make it easy for developers to create and maintain documentation sites.

 # Get started